Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/README.md

 Users have the chance to edit the cocktails they added thought a edit button located in their profile page.
 This edit button will lead the user to a prefilled form which can be easily updated.
 ### 2.2 Features left to implement in the future
  - In the future, I would like to add a section where visitors can leave reviews of the cocktails.
-- i would also like to add pictures to each of the recipes.
+- I would also like the to let user upload their own pictures

 <span id="Technologies"></span>